focus1691/chart-patterns/README.md

 ## Advanced Technical Analysis Library for Algo Traders

-`chart-patterns` is a TypeScript library that provides technical analysis for volume based indicators, and also uses peak detection algos for generating pattern based indicators.
+`chart-patterns` is a TypeScript library that provides technical analysis for volume-based indicators and uses peak detection algorithms to generate pattern-based indicators.

 ### 📊 Market & Volume Distribution